 9. FDA Released Mobile App Guidelines

-Drugwatch unveiled its new podcast series, Drugwatch Radio.
+Drugwatch unveiled its new podcast series, Drugwatch Podcast.
 The program’s host, Michelle Llamas, interviews medical experts as well as consumers affected by dangerous drugs and medical devices.
 Some notable guests this year include:

 The show’s host also appeared as an expert on several shows.
 Drugwatch Podcast’s Twitter feed keeps followers up to date on the latest health information as well as upcoming shows.
 Stay tuned for upcoming shows.